-- Complying with the legally imposed capital requirements in Egypt. - Protecting the Bank's ability to continue as a going concern and with the bank.

-- Maintaining a strong capital base to enhance growth of the Bank's operations.
+- Complying with the legally imposed capital requirements in Egypt. - Protecting the Bank's ability to continue as a going concern and enabling the generation of yield for shareholders and other parties with the bank. - Maintaining a strong capital base to enhance growth of the Bank's operations.